vitalics/blog/src/content/blog/09-k6-websocket.md

 ## Application example

-Before start testing - you need an app shich you will test in.
+Before start testing - you need an app which you will test in.

 Let's assume that this application is already exists.